Cdaprod/cda.minio/README.md

           "
 ```

+### Useful Links

+	•	Connect a GitHub Action to your Tailscale network
+	•	Tailscale GitHub Action Documentation
+	•	MinIO Blog: The Future of Hybrid Cloud Pipelines

 ## Adding Custom Configuration

-You can add custom configurations or scripts as needed by modifying the `Dockerfile` and `entrypoint.sh` script.
+You can add custom configurations or scripts as needed by modifying the Dockerfile and entrypoint.sh script.
 For example, you can copy additional configuration files into the container or set up more complex initialization logic.

 ## Contributing